FiloSottile/sunlight/README.md

 Static CT chunks the log into “tiles” of 256 entries.
 If the pool is flushed and the final tiles is smaller than 256 entries, it’s written out as a partial tile.
 It is allowed to delete partial tiles once the corresponding full tile has been created.

-partial-aftersun is a command designed to run as a cronjob which deletes superfluous partial tiles from a local backend, freeing up space.
+partial-aftersun is a command designed to run as a cronjob which deletes superfluous partial tiles from a local storage backend, freeing up space.
 It reads the Sunlight config file directly, and has a number of safety measures to avoid deleting the wrong tiles.

 The Tuscolo public configs include [an example of how to schedule it with systemd timers](https://config.sunlight.geomys.org/#%2fetc%2fsystemd%2fsystem%2fpartial-aftersun.service).

 ### Hosting the read path

-The [Static CT monitoring API](https://github.com/C2SP/C2SP/blob/static-ct-api/v1.0.0/static-ct-api.md#monitoring-apis) can be implemented by simply serving the files uploaded to or stored in the backend by Sunlight.
+The [Static CT monitoring API](https://github.com/C2SP/C2SP/blob/static-ct-api/v1.0.0/static-ct-api.md#monitoring-apis) can be implemented by simply serving the files uploaded to or stored in the storage backend by Sunlight.

 If you’re using the S3 backend, that probably means simply placing a CDN in front of it, or making the bucket public.
 The monitoring prefix of the log can be completely different from the submission prefix, so you can point the read path directly at your static file serving infrastructure.